 The combination of real-and-faux divides the rooms while creating a natural palette and integrating the spaces with color, personality, and polish.

 Wifi throughout, Samsung 55″ cable TV with LG soundbar, Netflix, Amazon Prime, kitchen and bath amenities, laundry facilities.
+The solid 4″ thick CLT walls with insulation is a no-waste product and the HVAC system is a unique mix of forced air and ductless making the house energy efficient.

 Atlanta holds a special place within the heart of America.
 It’s the touchstone and heart of Southern culture, and the birthplace of the civil rights movement.
 Home to the Martin Luther King Jr. National Historic Site, Dr. King’s legacy is embedded in the city’s historic Sweet Auburn district.